 ElasticSearch is the default engine in Magento 2 as of recently.
 It may be a great software, it may scale to many servers, but being Java-based, it has quite some memory requirements,

 Those requirements will push you into buying a very powerful server.
 However, there’s little chance that your webshop has the traffic the size eBay or YouTube.

-There’s really no point in using memory-hungry ElasticSearch when you’re running any medium-size business.
+There’s really no point in using memory-hungry ElasticSearch when you’re running any small-size business.